 2. Speak everywhere

 Word-of-mouth advertising is one of the most effective marketing methods out there.
 Why?
 Because it is all-encompassing.
-For one, both telling your family about your latest project, and sharing it on a business dinner counts as word-of-mouth – people hear about it and spread the word, whether they are aware of it or not.
+For one, both telling your family about your latest project, and sharing it at a business dinner counts as word-of-mouth – people hear about it and spread the word, whether they are aware of it or not.
 Secondly, the more you speak about your product/service, the faster your audience will grow, so seizing every opportunity to mention your business is of the essence.

 For example, starting a blog is a perfect (and most importantly, free) way to offer laymen a chance to understand what you’re doing.
 A webinar or podcast can help the audience feel like experts themselves.
 Speaking at an incubator or an expo actually puts you in the role of a teacher, which immediately inspires confidence.
 This is the best way to create buzz about your business.